AnirudhJM24/Sec10Kparser/README.md

 1. General insights about the performance over the past 30 years for the company.
 2. Ratios exemplifying the performance and status of the company, accompanied by relevant insights.
 3. A risk rating for an investor on a scale of 1-10.

+**App can be found here** - https://10kanalyzer.streamlit.app/

+## How to Use the App and Its Features